 Q: Are room parties permitted?

 While room parties are permitted, we ask that noise levels be kept to a minimal level, especially after the quiet hour of 11 pm.
 Hotel and convention security will be enforcing this.
-Keep in mind that even though we may have the convention space, we are not the hotel's only guests.
+Please show courtesy to your neighbours.

 Q: Can I get access to the Internet at the hotel?

 Yes!
 New for 2015, complementary wi-fi internet will be available to hotel guests throughout the venue.